posit-conf-2025/quarto-extend/README.md

 ### posit::conf(2025)

-by Sam Edwardes, and Michael Beigelmacher
+by Mine Çetinkaya-Rundel and Charlotte Wickham

 -----